CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/backend/README.md

 ## Setting Up

-1) Create a config.env file.
+1) Create a config.env file, which should include:

+- MONGO_URI

 ## Background

 The initial backend set up was based on this [MERN stack tutorial](https://www.mongodb.com/resources/languages/mern-stack-tutorial)

+The MongoDB set up was based on [this](https://www.mongodb.com/docs/drivers/node/v4.1/quick-start/) tutorial by MongoDB